 Freehold Housing Versus Townhome Versus Condominium Living

 There's no question that money buys you space.
-It buys you a bigger home, a bigger car, a private box at the opera, symphony or sports arena, a booth in an exclusive restaurant, or room in a private club.
+It buys you a bigger home, a bigger car, a private box at the opera, symphony, or sports arena, a booth in an exclusive restaurant, or a room in a private club.

 In the downtown Toronto real estate market, the scarcity of low-rise housing stock has long pushed prices upward at a rate faster than high-rise high-density dwellings.
 Real estate development companies continue to develop empty parking lots (which were once the locations of industry) or tear down low-rise freehold housing to build new high-density stock.
 New condominium suites are increasingly smaller, in an effort to keep the acquisition cost affordable while serving the demand of a younger demographic and the investor profile.